mitarashinu/mitarashinu.github.io/README.md

 # How to build
 1. Run `npm run build`.

 1. Ensure that your change has been reflected.
-For example `python -m http.server` etc...
-Up to you.
+For example `python -m http.server` etc. Up to you.

 # How to expose latest page
 All need is just `git push origin master`.